bertolo1988/discounted-cash-flow/README.md

 ### terminalFcfMultiple

-Expected price to earnings ratio at the end of the calculation.
+Expected price to free cash flow ratio at the end of the calculation.

 ### discountRate